dkvasnicka/petrolbyte/README.md

 #### Current status

 Right now, the app can connect to your ELM module and show you realtime [RPM](https://youtu.be/gvfwIWWEYTk), speed and fuel consumption (based on MAF sensor).
 There is also a recorder script that will record various stats and write them to STDOUT as JSON oneliners.
+The fuel consumption calculation development is still in progress.
+No all the data provided by OBD that can be used to precisely compute fuel economy are currently being used.

 #### Howto